niiazmorshed/LagbeMart/README.md

 1. Push your code to GitHub
 2. Import project in Vercel
-3. Add environment variables
+3. Add environment variables in Vercel dashboard
-4. Deploy!
+4. Deploy automatically on push to main branch

 ### Environment Variables for Production